Turner homers again as Nationals beat White Sox 12-1

 TRAINER’S ROOM

 Nationals: RHP Justin Miller (right rotator cuff strain) pitched a scoreless inning Saturday for Double-A Harrisburg in a rehab appearance.
-Martinez said Miller will get “a few more games” before potentially moving up.
+Martinez said Miller will get “a few more games” before potentially moving up. .
+1B Matt Adams suffered a left oblique strain on a checked swing in the sixth and will likely miss at least a game or two, Martinez said.

-White Sox: Moncada was replaced by José Rondón at the start of the seventh inning and is listed as day to day.
+White Sox: Moncada was replaced at third base by Jose Rondon at the start of the seventh inning and is listed as day to day.

 UP NEXT